http-UmerAhsan/WeatherMonitoringSystem/README.md

 The Weather Monitoring System can be used by anyone who needs to quickly check the weather conditions for a specific city and country.
 It is designed to be user-friendly, providing essential weather information such as temperature, humidity, and wind speed.

 ## Working
-There are a total of 5 classes in this program, and the function of each class is explained below:
+There are a total of 5 classes in this program and the function of each class is explained below:

 ### 1. Location
 - **Attributes**: `city`, `country`